mehdichekori/exercise_reminder/README.md

 Available Hours - When does the script notify you?
 Calories calculator - Calculate calories burnt based on Age, Height, Weight, etc.
 Progressive overload - Gradually increase rep count over time.
+Phone notifications - Get a popup notification on your phone.

 ## License